HMobaideen/expedia-sde-exercise/ABOUT.md

   - Angular 5
   - Boostrap 3

-> Selecting these language and frameworks because of having Knowlege and experiance with them, REST API is simple to deal with, and Angular provides the ability to handle complex JavaScript functionality in simple way.
+> Selecting these language and frameworks because of having **GOOD Knowlege and experiance** with them, REST API is simple to    deal with, and Angular provides the ability to handle complex JavaScript functionality in simple way.